jt0398/Pastalavista-Baby/README.md

 ## Technology Stack

-HTML, CSS, BOOTSTRAP, JQUERY, APIs
+HTML, CSS, BOOTSTRAP, JQUERY, APIs (TicketMaster and Google)
-APIs userd are TicketMaster and Google.

 ## How to Install